 • Pattern Blocks.
-Use only yellow, blue, red, and green or Blackline Master 4
+Use only yellow hexagons, blue parallelograms, red trapezoids, and green triangles or Blackline Master 4

 For Activity 3:

 • Prepare paper strips (1" by 11"), in colors different from those in Activity 1.
 Each student gets 3 unmarked strips, but make extras in case of error.